Measuring data types: Examples

-But what then can we say about coalgebras stemming from a subset $X' \subseteq X$, such as ${(X')^*}^\circ$ and ${(X')^*_n}^\circ$?
-As it turns out, they inherit their initial algebras from their counterparts stemming from the entire monoid $X$.
-This is due to the fact that in this case, the monomorphisms $m_n \colon {(X')_n^*}^\circ \rightarrowtail {X^*_n}^\circ \in \CoAlg$ induce monomorphisms
+But what then can we say about coalgebras stemming from a subset $M' \subseteq M$, such as ${(M')^*}^\circ$ and ${((M')^{\leq n})}^\circ$?
+As it turns out, they inherit their initial algebras from their counterparts stemming from the entire monoid $M$.
+This is due to the fact that in this case, the monomorphisms $\iota_n \colon {(M')_n^*}^\circ \rightarrowtail {(M^{\leq n})}^\circ \in \CoAlg$ induce monomorphisms

-An algebra $A$ is ${X_n^*}^\circ$-initial if and only if ${X_n^*}^\circ \triangleright A \cong I$, where $I \cong X^*$ is the initial algebra.
-A monomorphism into an initial object is an isomorphism, so using $m_n \triangleright \id_A$ we see ${(X')_n^*}^\circ \triangleright A \cong I$.
-This implies any ${X_n^*}^\circ$-initial algebra $A$ is also ${(X')_n^*}^\circ$-initial.
+An algebra $A$ is ${M_n^*}^\circ$-initial if and only if ${M_n^*}^\circ \triangleright A \cong I$, where $I \cong M^*$ is the initial algebra.
+A monomorphism into an initial object is an isomorphism, so using $\iota_n \triangleright \id_A$ we see ${(M')_n^*}^\circ \triangleright A \cong I$.
+This implies any ${M_n^*}^\circ$-initial algebra $A$ is also ${(M')_n^*}^\circ$-initial.

-\subsection{The binary tree type}
+\subsection{The Binary Tree Type}

-Having seen the theory applied to the case of lists, we can continue to explore types frequently used in computer science.
+Having seen the theory applied to the case of lists labeled in a monoid, we can continue to explore types frequently used in computer science.
 One of them is the binary tree type.
 This type adds to the complexity by allowing a branching structure.
 The branching structure is very predictable however, which makes it a nice stepping stone to the last section where we allow all branching structures.
-To study the binary tree type we must find a functor which has it as an initial algebra.
-This functor exists and is the next thing we will be defining.
+The type of binary trees with nodes labeled in a commutative monoid $(M, \bullet, e)$ is the initial algebra of the functor $F$ given by